Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Presents a comprehensive review of skeletal injuries using a mechanisms-based approach
+• Presents a comprehensive review of skeletal injuries using a mechanism-based approach

 Radiologists, Orthopaedic Surgeons, Traumatologists and different subspecialties of orthopaedic surgery (joint surgeons, spine and pelvic surgeons), as well as General Practitioners, Sports Physicians / Orthopaedic Surgeons and those in Emergency Medicine

 - Introduction to Skeletal Trauma